 Custom mouth guards also offer an additional treatment option for patients that suffer from tooth grinding at night while asleep.
 Nightly grinding wears down tooth enamel, eventually leading to the development of cracks in the surface of enamel.
 These cracks allows harmful bacteria to enter into the interior of teeth, greatly increasing the risk of decay and disease

-At Twin Peaks Dental & Orthodontics, Dr. Brian Toth and Dr. Chuck Skinner offer patients the most advanced dental care possible in our comfortable and relaxing Longmont dentist office.
+At Twin Peaks Family & Cosmetic Dentistry, Dr. McKay Butler and Dr. Chuck Skinner offer patients the most advanced dental care possible in our comfortable and relaxing Longmont dentist office.

 1325 Dry Creek Dr Ste 206